nickkeller21/Project1/README.md

       NBA api stats.nba.com (no key needed)
       This data is recorded by the NBA, so it is therefore the most accurate

+**Analysis:**
+1. Linear Regression was used to first find a correlation between a common player stat (Plus Minus(+/-))  and a players Win Percentage since winning is the goal
 ![PlusMinusvsWin](Images/PlusMinusvsWin.png)
 ![Chris Paul](Images/ChrisPaulMerge.png)
 ![Russell Westbrook](Images/RussellWestbrookMerge.png)